FormidableLabs/builder/README.md

   Root git clone projects controlled by an archetype should work just fine because the archetype will be predictably located at:
   `node_modules/<archetype>`
+* The `--expand-archetype` flag gets propagated down to all composed `builder` commands internally.
 * The `--expand-archetype` only expands the specific archetype string for its **own** commands and not those in the root projects or other archetypes.
 * The replacement assumes you are using `/` forward slash characters which